prometheus/prometheus/docs/migration.md

   alertmanagers:
   - static_configs:
     - targets:
-      - alertmanager
+      - alertmanager:9093
 ```

 You can also use all the usual Prothetheus service discovery integrations and
 relabeling in your Alertmanager configuration.
-In this snippet I'm instructing
+This snippet instructs
 Prometheus to search for Kubernetes pods, in the `default` namespace, with the
 label `name: alertmanager` and with a non-empty port.